Fancy a trip down memory lane?

 The free love movement that liberated the youth influenced all disciplines.
 Homeowners went back to nature, pairing wicker and rattan furniture with the bold, hippie prints that personified the era.
-People were mixing and matching patterns like there was no tomorrow, favouring earthy colour palettes of yellows, oranges and browns.
+Meanwhile, people were mixing and matching patterns like there was no tomorrow, favouring earthy colour palettes of yellows, oranges and browns.

 Pop art flourished in the 60s, with artists like Andy Warhol and Roy Lichtenstein adorning the walls of trendsetters.

-Meanwhile, the punk, disco and psychedelic rock sub-cultures were all mounting.
+At the same time, the punk, disco and psychedelic rock sub-cultures were all mounting.
 Notably, artists helped visually define the genre of psychedelic rock, using elements like spiralling patterns, distorted forms and contrasting colours in extreme detail.

 Designers of the 80s and 90s didn’t play it safe, either.

 Punk continued to influence designers, as did sci-fi and pop culture – with the neon colours synonymous with Miami Vice dominating fashion, home décor and visual arts.